Geriatric Sleep Disorder

 The following questions may also be considered:

 These data help determine the sleep pattern of the patient, the severity of the disorder, and the possible causes leading to sleep disturbances.
-They also help differentiate between SA and PLMS.
+They also help differentiate between sleep apnea (SA) and PLMS.

 Having the patient maintain a sleep diary for several weeks before arriving for assessment is advisable.
-This provides a reliable perspective about the patient's condition for the clinician, and the patient learns more about his or her sleeping patterns.
+This provides a reliable perspective about the patient's condition for the clinician, and the patient can learn more about their sleeping patterns.

-Remember that individuals with this disorder have a lifetime risk for suicide, which is significant.
+Remember that individuals with this disorder have an increased lifetime risk for suicide, which is significant.[58]
 Inquiring about suicidal ideation at each visit is always important.
 In addition, the interviewer should inquire about past acts of self-harm or violence.

 Ask the following types of questions when determining suicidal ideation or intent: